 Location matters.
 Where you decide to place the sunroom in your home will affect how it functions.
 For example, homeowners in cooler climates will commonly place the sunroom on the south side of their home to capture more sunlight and warmth.

 Conversely, in warmer climates, homeowners have been known to place their sunrooms on a north or northwest side of the house to avoid an overwhelming amount of heat.

-Above all, Berry stresses the importance of hiring a certified installation crew to reduce the risk of errors and ensure a long lasting installation.
+Above all, Berry stresses the importance of hiring a certified installation crew to reduce the risk of errors and ensure long-lasting performance.